|

 the land.
 Among these were many Africans.
 Known today as Afro-Peruvians

-or Afro-Peruanos, these brought their own religious beliefs and customs
+or Afro-Peruanos, these brought their own religious beliefs

 depending on the tribe they were from.